DataSystemsGroupUT/dataeng/README.md

 To run these notebooks, you can use docker, google colab, etc. The requirements are in environment.yml

-In the following I will show you how to use conda.
+In the following I will show you how to use conda. you can install miniconda from [this link](https://docs.conda.io/en/latest/miniconda.html), if you don't have miniconda nor anaconda installed on your system

 ### create a new conda environment and install the dependencies and packages from environment.yml